 Did a trauma years ago end in a chipped or broken tooth?
 As long as your natural tooth is structurally stable, you may be a candidate for porcelain veneers.

-Although you will need to address any areas of decay before receiving cosmetic veneers, you can change the appearance of teeth that have been significantly blemished by decay.
+All areas of decay must be repaired before or during the process of receiving cosmetic veneers.
+It is easy to change the appearance of teeth that have been significantly hurt by decay.

 Slight overlaps between teeth can also be addressed with the right types of veneers.
 In some cases, patients who thought they would need orthodontics can skip braces with placement of porcelain veneers.